tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 handle the next request in a stream until it has completed the previous one.

 Interleaving:
-A series of requests can include
+For example, a series of requests can include
+"begin for stream #1", "begin for stream #2",
-"insert for stream #1", "insert for stream #2", "delete for stream #2", "delete for stream #1", and then a "commit for stream #1" which the server instance will interpret as a request to handle only the two inserts for stream #1.
+"insert for stream #1", "insert for stream #2", "delete for stream #1", "commit for stream #1", "rollback for stream #2".

-To make these things possible, the client is responsible for ensuring that the stream identifier, unsigned integer :ref:`IPROTO_STREAM_ID <box_protocol-iproto_stream_id>`, is in the request header.
+To make these things possible, the engine should be :ref:`vinyl <engines-vinyl>` or :ref:`memtx with mvcc <cfg_basic-memtx_use_mvcc_engine>`, and the client is responsible for ensuring that the stream identifier, unsigned integer :ref:`IPROTO_STREAM_ID <box_protocol-iproto_stream_id>`, is in the request header.
 IPROTO_STREAM_ID can be any positive 64-bit number, and should be unique for the connection.